-The IRDAI has notified the IRDAI (Registration of Indian Insurance Companies) Regulations, 2022 (Registration Regulations) which consolidate various prescriptions relating to registration of Indian insurance companies and the transfer of shares of such entities.
-Previously, such prescriptions were dispersed across multiple regulations, circulars, and guidelines such as the IRDAI (Listed Indian Insurance Companies) Guidelines, 2016, and the IRDAI (Investment by PE Funds in Indian Insurance Companies) Guidelines, 2017.
-With the Registration Regulations coming into effect, not only has the regulatory regime undergone an overhaul but there have also been various measures to liberalise the industry and increase ease of doing business.
+The IRDAI has notified the IRDAI (Registration, Capital Structure, Transfer of Shares and Amalgamation of Insurers) Regulations, 2024 (Registration Regulations).
+The

+Registration Regulations consolidate prescriptions various relating of registration Indian insurance companies; transfer of shares of such entities: issuance of other forms of capital by such entities; manner of assessment of compensation for the shareholders or members amalgamation, etc. Previously, such prescriptions were dispersed across multiple regulations such as the IRDAI (Registration of Indian Insurance Companies) Regulations, 2022, the IRDAI (Other Forms of Capital) Regulations, 2022, the IRDAI (Manner of Assessment of Compensation to Shareholders or Members Amalgamation) Regulations, 2021, etc. With the Registration Regulations coming into effect, not only has the regulatory regime undergone an overhaul but there have also been various measures to liberalise the industry and increase ease of doing business.
+In furtherance of this, the IRDAI has also notified the Master Circular on Registration, Capital Structure, Transfer of Shares and Amalgamation of Insurers, 2024, on May 15, 2024.